google/tracing-framework/docs/addons.md

 ### Actions

-When running in the browser where the HUD is available an extension can define a set of actions that will be shown as buttons next the standard ones.
+When running in the browser where the HUD is available an addon can define a set of actions that will be shown as buttons next the standard ones.
 When the action is invoked, either by a button press or an optional shortcut key, the given global function will be called.